Feels Like Heaven (Reigan Derry song): Production and composition

 "Feels Like Heaven" was written by Derry, Jon Hume, Hayley Warner and Phil Barton.
 They wrote the song on Hume's farm during the summertime and it took one day to complete.
 "Feels Like Heaven" is a mid-tempo pop song with elements of indie music.
 Its instrumentation consists of a guitar, synth beats and harmonies.
-According to Josep Vinaixa of Ultimate Music, the track features "soft-verses and a overwhelming chorus", while Damian of Auspop noted that the verses showcase Derry's "raspy vocals".
 The Daily Telegraph's Kathy McCabe likened the song's musical style to Florence and the Machine, while Thomasbleach.com felt that its production and Derry's vocal performance was reminiscent of Sia.
 Lyrically, "Feels Like Heaven" talks about the heavenly feeling you get from someone you love.
 Derry explained, "Heaven is found in the most basic places and is a celebration of love in its simplest form."
 According to Snap Cackle Pop, the song starts off with a soft intro, before bursting "into a massive chorus as Derry screams she has found heaven in the most simplest of places".
 The chorus begins with the lyrics, "Cause it feels like heaven with your hand on my face / Oh it feels like heaven when I'm with you for days" and ends with the line "we found heaven, in this hell of a place".

 Reception

 "Feels Like Heaven" received positive reviews from music critics.
 Damian of Auspop named it "a gorgeous, mature pop number" and complimented Derry's "stunning, raspy vocals" in the verses.
 Shahbaz Malik of Media Hype 101 gave "Feels Like Heaven" four stars out of five and described it as "heavenly divine", further praising the track as an "euphoric bop" that "sounds like a hit".
-Ultimate Music's Josep Vinaixa labelled it "a powerful and anthemic pop masterpiece" perfectly suited for the radio, while a writer for Beat Cog simply called the song a "catchy pop piece".
 Kathy McCabe of The Daily Telegraph felt that "Feels Like Heaven" sounds like a cross "between the orchestral Florence and the Machine style pop that Australia seemed to feel connected with her [Derry] most strongly and the straight ahead pop that commercial radio prefers to play".

 Thomasbleach.com praised Derry for delivering "a powerful and infectious feel good track" that will have listeners "captivated" when the first chorus begins, further adding that the track will make listeners forget about their problems and feel "a pure form of infectious happiness".
 Chris Jameson of Joy 94.9 named it "a very pretty" song that listeners "will enjoy", while a writer for Snap Cackle Pop called it "mesmerising".
 For the issue dated 14 September 2015, "Feels Like Heaven" debuted at number 37 on the ARIA Singles Chart.
 It became Derry's third top-fifty entry on that chart and her eighth top one hundred entry overall.
 The following week, "Feels Like Heaven" dropped out of the ARIA top one hundred.